cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 ## Sample Application

 In this tutorial, we use a [simple note storage-and-retrieval application](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo/app) written in Go.
-The application is an **http service** that uses a **Postgres storage backend**.
+The application is an **http service** that uses a **PostgresSQL storage backend**.
 It exposes the following routes:

 - `GET /note` to retrieve notes
 - `POST /note` to add a note
   - Requires `Content-Type: application/json` header and JSON body that includes `title` and `description` data

-See [Consume Application](#consume-application) for examples of consuming the routes using `curl`.
+See [Try The Running Application](#consume-application) for examples of consuming the routes using `curl`.

 The application is configured to connect to the database by setting the `DATABASE_URL` environment variables in the application's environment (following [12-factor principles](https://12factor.net/)).